 - Balanced Achievement is not concerned with labeling God with any particular title.
 We believe each and every god represents the ultimate reality.

-- It is not a 30-day quick fix or 60-day guide to getting rich.
+- It is not a 30-day quick fix or a 60-day guide to getting rich.
 It is a realistic approach to living that is based upon the action of constantly recreating yourself.

 So what exactly is Balanced Achievement?